ysndr/MSc-Thesis/chapter/methodology.md

 The heart of the linearization the `Linearizer` trait as defined in [@lst:nls-linearizer-trait].
 The `Linearizer` lives in parallel to the `Linearization`.
-Its methods modify a shared reference to a `Building` `Linearization`
+Its methods modify a shared reference to a `Building` `Linearization`.

 ```{.rust #lst:nls-linearizer-trait caption="Interface of linearizer trait"}